 POLICY MP T13 All commercial parking facilities should have at least ten percent of the parking area landscaped to the satisfaction of the planning authorities.

-POLICY MP T14 All new developments having outdoor parking lots shall make use of green and or permeable parking surface techniques.
+POLICY MP T14 All new developments having outdoor parking lots shall

 Railway

 The railway system in Jamaica has the potential of being revitalized as a means of public transportation.
 Within the May Pen Local Planning Area several railway lines and stations still exist such as the Four Paths, Jacob's Hut and the May Pen Railway Station.
 There is also the need to diversify the transportation system and by extension the various modes of transport and this will assist in this regard.